Jennifer Hudson Ditches ‘The Voice’ Diva Behavior After David Otunga Split

 Though she has allegedly been difficult to work with ever since joining the show, all of the crew members are actively helping Jennifer Hudson stay strong as they support her fully on the show to deliver her absolute best when the cameras are rolling.

-Jennifer Hudson hadn’t just changed up her attitude during a recent taping, she had also started showing up on time and never appeared in her dressing room a minute late.
+Jennifer Hudson hadn’t just changed up her attitude during a recent taping, she had also started showing up on time and never appears late in her dressing room.

 The insider adds, however, that Jennifer Hudson hasn’t been in the mood to stay back with the other mentors — she’s in her own bubble right now, but everyone is supporting her.